 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-a MATLAB library which
+a MATLAB code which

 computes the weights for interpolatory quadrature rule;

-this library is commonly called IQPACK;
+this library is commonly called iqpack;

-this is a MATLAB version of ACM TOMS algorithm 655.
+this is a MATLAB version of acm toms algorithm 655.